jajaperson/PKM/Vault/Zen/Differential pullback.md

 for $p \in M$, i.e. $\varphi^* f = f \circ \varphi$.

-## Of a contravariant vector field
+## Of a contravariant tensor field

 The above may be viewed as a special case of the following.
 Let $\omega \in \mathcal{T}^0_{p}(M)$ be a totally contravariant [[tensor field]].